-Photosynthesis is the process by which plants, algae, cyanobacteria, and some bacteria convert light energy into chemical energy, which is stored as a food source.
+Photosynthesis is the process by which plants, algae, cyanobacteria, and a few other bacterial species convert light energy into chemical energy, which is stored as a food source.
 Photosynthetic organisms thus produce their own food, and are called autotrophs (’self-nourishment’).
 Those that must take in food, such as us, are heterotrophs (’other/different nourishment’).

 Photosynthesis is a truly amazing process without which we and all other multicellular organisms would never have come to be.
 And the photosynthesis we are most interested in — oxygenic photosynthesis which occurs in plants, algae and cyanobacteria, as opposed to the anoxygenic photosynthesis in some bacteria — would never have developed at all, were it not for water.